dgreisen/u2db/html-docs/conflicts.rst

 Synchronisation between two u1db replicas consists of the following steps:

-    1. The source replica asks the target replica for the information it has stored about the last time these two replicas were synchronised (If ever.)
+    1. The source replica asks the target replica for the information it has stored about the last time these two replicas were synchronised (if ever).

     2. The source replica validates that its information regarding the last synchronisation is consistent with the target's information, and